Posted on September 27, 2016 and last updated on May 01, 2026

 • Pets: yes

-• Sights: brook, waterfall, old dam, wetlands, forest, Saco River
+• Sights: brook, waterfall, old dam, Saco River

-I love walks where you step away from a dingy part of urban living (like a busy road) and into a forest that makes you feel you are very far away.
-The 20-acre Jagolinzer Preserve is so pretty.
+I love walks where you step away from urban life (like a busy road) and into a forest that makes you feel you are very far away.
+The 20-acre Jagolinzer Preserve is so pretty and calming.
 Despite the trail only being one mile or so, you can walk to the banks of the Saco River, along a mossy-stoned stream, and to a wall of big boulders that was once a dam.
-Here at the dam, accessed by a steep little path, is one of the prettiest waterfalls I’ve seen in Maine!
+Below the dam, accessed by a steep little path, is one of the prettiest waterfalls I’ve seen in Maine!
 It’s multi-tiered, multi-pooled.
-It’s lovely, and protected by the Francis Small Heritage Trust.
+The water parts ways and swoops around a little island.
+This enchanting preserve is protected by the Francis Small Heritage Trust.

 Directions: Turn off Route 25 in Limington onto a little road called Olive’s Way.
-You’ll see a small sign for the preserve on the left.
-Google makes it look like the road next to Olive’s Way is actually Olive’s Way, but in real life, you’ll see a street sign on the road where the trail head is.
+You’ll see a sign for the preserve both from Route 25 and on Oliver’s Way.
+The parking lot is quite large.

 Let me know if you have any trail updates or corrections!